 1. Acer Swift 3 Thin & Light Laptop Inexpensive Laptop

-Despite the fact, this laptop is 0.63 inches thin and weighs merely 2.6 lbs is packed with power.
+Despite the fact this laptop is 0.63 inches thin and weighs merely 2.6 lbs is packed with power.
 It comes with a mighty AMD Ryzen 7 4700U Octa-Core Mobile Processor, with a turbo boost of 4.1 GHz.
-For good measure, it comes with a 512GB PCIe NVMe SSD disk, so you can store all of your creative files on it.
+For good measure, it comes with a 512GB PCIe NVMe SSD disk so that you can store all of your creative files on it.

 Acer took care of its screen quality as well.
 It offers a 14″ Full HD 1920 x 1080 IPS LED-backlit display that will make your color to be as accurate as it can be.
 The battery life will average last up to 11.5 hours, so you can peacefully work through your day without any uninterrupted power supply.